aurimas13/BirthdayReminderApp/README.md

 ERROR: Invalid date for Anna Higgins at row 11.
 Date given is 02-30
 ERROR: Date is in the future for Tom Brady at row 12.
 Date given is 2075-10-22
 ERROR: Invalid email for Ching Yeung Michael Tam at row 19

->>> python bdayreminder.py <data_file_path> versada
-Choose 1 to validate if input data file is correct or 2 to check for upcoming birthdays and send respective emails
->>> versada
-Please choose either 1 or 2
->>> 2
-Kai Yuen Leung will have birthday in a week.
-Patrick Kienzle will have birthday in a week.
-Emails sent successfully.
 ```

 3) To **validate** birthday persons **data file** for errors set the second argument to be **1**: